The Wraparound: All the info to know about the NHL playoff games today

 The Wraparound is your daily look at the 2020 Stanley Cup Playoffs.
-We’ll break down all of the NHL playoff games today with the all-important television and live streaming information included.
+We’ll break down all of the NHL playoff games on Tuesday with the all-important television and live streaming information included.

-• Check out NHL Bubble Wrap to look back at all of Sunday’s action.
+• Check out NHL Bubble Wrap to look back at all of Monday’s action.

-• Max Pacioretty has been fined $2,500 by the NHL for his late-game slash on Alex DeBrincat.

-There will be some lineup shuffling for Monday’s Game 4 (8 p.m.
-ET, NBCSN; livestream) as the Bruins hold a 2-1 series lead over the Hurricanes.

 [Full NHL First Round schedule]